-★ You need to find a recovery sponsor or mentor and start working a recovery program as soon as possible, but no later than Phase 2.
+★ It is recommended to find a recovery sponsor or mentor and start working on a recovery program as soon as possible.
 The person you pick as your recovery sponsor/mentor will be responsible for encouraging, guiding, and supporting you on your path to recovery.
-That person should be in recovery themselves, because they will be your role model for learning a new way of life and living sober.
+That person should be in recovery themselves because they will be your role model for learning a new way of life and living sober.
 Your sponsor should be at least two years sober and of the same gender as you.
-They should not be a family member.
+They should not be family members.
 You should look for someone who will help you get to recovery support group meetings, help you develop new relationships with others in the recovery community, and help you build a strong sober social network.
-Your sponsor/mentor should be willing to listen to your concerns and be able to make suggestions on how you can find help to solve your problems (housing, employment, transportation, relationships, etc.).
-Your sponsor/mentor is welcome to attend court and should be someone that encourages you to follow Drug Court rules, and make the changes needed to live a sober, crime-free life.
+Your sponsor/mentor should be willing to listen to your concerns and be able to make suggestions on how you can find help to solve your problems (cravings and triggers, work, relationships, etc.).
+Your sponsor/mentor is welcome to attend court and should be someone that encourages you to follow Treatment Court rules, and make the changes needed to live a sober, crime-free life.

-★ Work or go to school
+Work or go to school

-As soon as you are assessed as being ready, you will need to find a job.
+When you are assessed as being ready, you will need to find a job.
 At first, part-time employment may be approved.
-Eventually, you need to work 32+ hours a week or go to school while in DUI Court.
-The Team might give you a deadline to find a job.
-You might also be told to do daily job contacts, a job skills program, or Community Service until you find a job.
+Eventually, you need to work 32+ hours a week or go to school while in Treatment Court.
+The team might give you a deadline to find a job.
+You might also be told to do daily job contacts, a job skills program, or community service until you find a job.

-Employment is an important part of the DUI Court program.
-Work helps you live independently and the benefits that come with it, like money, insurance and vacation time, help you take care of your physical and mental wellbeing.
+Employment is an important part of the Treatment Court program.
+Work helps you live independently and the benefits that come with it, like money, insurance, and vacation time, help you take care of your physical and mental wellbeing.
 However, your treatment must come first.
-If your job starts to interfere with your treatment plan, some changes to your work schedule might be needed.
-Do not quit your job without permission from probation and the Team first.
+If your job starts to interfere with your treatment plan, some changes to your work schedule might be required.
+Do not quit your job without permission from probation and the team first.